You can only set up reverse DNS if you have a dedicated IP.

 Setting up reverse DNS on an IP address allows mailbox providers to verify the sender when they do a reverse DNS lookup upon receipt of the emails you send.
 When you update your DNS provider with a DNS record provided by SendGrid, and then send mail over your IP, the recipient's email service provider performs a reverse DNS lookup (rDNS) using an A Record (address record).
 An A Record maps your domain to your IP address.
 When a mailbox provider looks up your A Record, they see your SendGrid IP address.
 When they look at your IP address, they see the rDNS that matches your A Record.
 This circular checking proves your SendGrid IP association with your domain and your domain association with your SendGrid IP.

 An Internet Protocol (IP) Address is a unique numerical address that defines an internet location.
 These addresses have 4 sets of numbers separated by periods.
 For example, 127.0.0.1 is an IP address.
 At SendGrid, you can be on a shared IP address, or you can have a dedicated IP address.
 We recommend a dedicated IP address for people sending high volumes of email or for people who want control over the quality of mail sent on the same IP as theirs.
-The aggregate performance of all the senders who use the IP determines its reputation.
+The reputation of this IP is determined by the aggregate performance of all email traffic sent from it.

 DNS stands for Domain Name System.
 This is a naming system for domains on the internet.
 When SendGrid refers to your DNS, we are talking about your domain name that you want to send emails from.
 When we talk about your DNS provider, we are talking about the service that hosts your domain name.
 For example, GoDaddy, Rackspace, or Cloudflare.
 For more information about DNS, see our DNS glossary page.